-(A) Where a parking or loading area does not abut directly on a public street or private street approved under MCC 34.7700 et seq., the Land Division Chapter, there shall be provided an un
+- (A) Where a parking or loading area does not abut directly on a public street or private street approved under MCC 36.7700 et seq., the Land Division Chapter, there shall be provided an unobstructed driveway not less than 20 feet in width for two-way traffic, leading to a public street or approved private street.
+Traffic directions therefore shall be plainly marked. - (B) The Approval Authority may permit and authorize a deviation from the dimensional standard in paragraph (A) of this section upon finding that all the following standards in subparagraphs (1) through (4) are met:

-- obstructed driveway not less than 20 feet in width for two-way traffic, leading to a public street or approved private street.
-Traffic directions therefore shall be plainly marked. - (B) The Approval Authority may permit and authorize a deviation from the dimensional standard in paragraph (A) of this section upon finding that all the following standards in subparagraphs (1) through (4) are met: - (1) The authorized provider of structural fire service protection services verifies that the proposed deviation complies with such provider's fire apparatus access standards, or, if there is no such service provider, the building official verifies that the proposed deviation complies with the Oregon Fire Code; - (2) The County Engineer verifies that the proposed deviation complies with the County Road Rules and the County Design and Construction Manual Standards; - (3) Application of the dimensional standard would present a practical difficulty or would subject the property owner to unnecessary hardship; and - (4) Authorization of the proposed deviation would not: - (a) be materially detrimental to the public welfare; - (b) be injurious to property in the vicinity or the zoning district in which the property is located; or - (c) adversely affect the appropriate development of adjoining properties. - (C) Parking or loading space in a public street shall not be counted in fulfilling the parking and loading requirements of this section.
+- (1) The authorized provider of structural fire service protection services verifies that the proposed deviation complies with such provider's fire apparatus access standards, or, if there is no such service provider, the building official verifies that the proposed deviation complies with the Oregon Fire Code; - (2) The County Engineer verifies that the proposed deviation complies with the County Road Rules and the County Design and Construction Manual Standards; - (3) Application of the dimensional standard would present a practical difficulty or would subject the property owner to unnecessary hardship; and - (4) Authorization of the proposed deviation would not: - (a) be materially detrimental to the public welfare; - (b) be injurious to property in the vicinity or the zoning district in which the property is located; or - (c) adversely affect the appropriate development of adjoining properties. - (C) Parking or loading space in a public street shall not be counted in fulfilling the parking and loading requirements of this section.
 Required spaces may be located in a private street when authorized in the approval of such private street.
+(Ord.
+1210, Amended, 9/4/14; Ord.
+1001, Reorg&Renum, and a minimum vertical clearance of six feet, six inches.